-Interlocking the HRV/ERV to an Air-Handler/Furnace Blower
+D) Interlocking the HRV/ERV to an Air-Handler/Furnace Blower

-Installations sharing duct with air-handling units or furnaces operate most effectively when those units are powered on to properly distribute the fresh air provided by the ventilator throughout the home.
+Installations sharing ductwork with air-handling units or furnaces operate most effectively when those units are powered on to properly distribute the fresh air provided by the ventilator throughout the home.
 The HRV/ERV has the ability to interlock with external equipment, such as an air-handler or furnace blower, to activate or deactivate that equipment as necessary.

-The unit's terminal strip has two fan interlock options via connections 6, 7, and 8 on the terminal strip.
-Connection 6 is NORMALLY CLOSED, and connection 8 is NORMALLY OPEN.
-Connection 7 is the common connection for both 6 and 8.
+The unit's terminal strip has two fan interlock options via terminals 6, 7, and 8 on the terminal block.
+Terminal 6 is NORMALLY CLOSED, and terminal 8 is NORMALLY OPEN.
+Terminal 7 is the ground for both 6 and 8.